-This game was designed under the principles of Algorithmic Problem Solving.
-Maggie's Mirror is a 2D light-and-reflection based puzzle-platformer built C#.
-The 2D tile Map Editor used a combination of C# and XML, and was fairly advanced.
-It allowed its user to save, create multiple maps, select multiple tiles of a differing number of horizontal and vertical elements in both the tile selection and placement screens, choose from multiple tile types which each had different visuals and functionality in-game, replace and erase previously placed tiles, click and hold for placement of continuous tiles, scroll vertically and horizontally to create maps of huge sizes while the editor keeps count of the amount of tiles shifted, and import them directly into the code we made for our game to create a level, converting from XML back into our C# code.
+Maggie's Mirror was designed as the final project for RIT's Game Development and Algorithmic Problem Solving II Course.
+The project is a 2D light-and-reflection based puzzle-platformer built C#.
+The game features a 2D Tile Map Editor used a combination of C# and XML, which allows the players to build their own levels and puzzles.
+It allows users to save, create multiple maps, select multiple tiles of a differing number of horizontal and vertical elements in both the tile selection and placement screens, choose from multiple tile types which each had different visuals and functionality in-game, replace and erase previously placed tiles, click and hold for placement of continuous tiles, scroll vertically and horizontally to create maps of huge sizes while the editor keeps count of the amount of tiles shifted, and import them directly into the code we made for our game to create a level, converting from XML back into our C# code.

 Our team coded the physics, screen movement, character control and stats, and pretty much the entirety of the game from scratch with help from MonoGame's asset pipelines.
 The game allowed the player to switch between different characters on the spot, as each character is meant to be a psyche fragment trapped inside Maggie's Mirror, representing aspects of herself and the stages of her mourning.
 Each character had a unique gameplay element: Maggie, who could use her mirror to reflect light in a gameplay menu similar to WindWaker's wind selection screen; The Astronaut who could hover using his jetpack; The knight who could defend against projectiles by blocking with his shield, and so on.